entando/entando-docs/vuepress/docs/next/docs/compose/app-builder.md

 * Install component bundles from the Entando Component Repository

+* Deploy standalone packaged business capabilities

+* Preview page design and functionality

 * Append or update applications

+* Deliver standardized UX design with page and content templates

 * Use micro frontends to build pages from modular, editable content

-* Deploy standalone packaged business capabilities

-* Deliver standardized UX design with page and content templates

 ### Next Steps: